MHRA/products/medicines/docs/architecture/README.md

 Access to the form would be restricted to a whitelisted set of IPs, representing MHRA's public IP range, by the CDN.
 If a user tried to access it from an IP address outside of this range, they would be presented with a blocked access page.

 Authentication and authorization would be provided by Azure's Active Directory (AD) service.
-The email addresses of approved medical writers would be added and assigned to a specific group within Aure AD, that would authorise them to edit PARS.
+The email addresses of approved medical writers would be added and assigned to a specific group within Azure AD, that would authorise them to edit PARS.

 When arriving at the site (from within MHRA's network), they would be prompted to log-in.
 Their login request would be validated by Azure AD and an ID JWT token returned.
 Once completed, the PAR form would be submitted, along with the JWT token, to a new PAR endpoint on the Document Index Updater.
 An authorization policy in Istio would ensure that any requests to this endpoint are accompanied by a valid, Azure-signed JWT token that contains the necessary claim to make changes to PARS (granted by membership of the group, defined within AD).